 A first year ranking for Property Litigation as a result of the growing caseload handled by Rachel Sims and Damian Pitts.
 Rachel has a strong track record in tenant insolvency matters, dilapidation’s claims, forfeiture matters and contested break options with Damien frequently representing commercial landlords in claims for forfeiture and dilapidation’s, and for both commercial landlords and tenants in business tenancy renewal claims.

 Led by Corporate partner Richard Bailey has a niche in acting for clients in the hi-tech engineering sector, particularly those involved in cycling, automotive and motorsport.
 Bailey also advises publishers on copyright and trade mark issues, and the firm is increasingly active in assisting clients in the creative industries with copyright matters, design rights, patents, trade marks and the law of confidentiality.
 Denise Traube and Rachel Sims are also building up the firm’s profile in contentious IP matters.

-For more information on services for you, and services for your business, please call 01603 59800 or complete the ‘Get in touch’ online enquiry form and a member of the team will contact you.
-Appointments available in Norwich, Diss and London.
+For more information on services for you, and services for your business, please call 01603 598000 or complete the ‘Get in touch’ online enquiry form and a member of the team will contact you.
+Appointments are available in Norwich, Diss and London.

 *The information provided in this article is designed to provide useful information on the subject, not to provide specific legal advice.